Close

 8. Bedding

-Uncomfortable bedding can have a massive impact on the quality of sleep we can expect to enjoy.
+Uncomfortable bedding can greatly impact the quality of sleep we can expect to enjoy.
 It’s easiest to get to sleep when you feel cozy.
 Misshaped pillows or a lumpy mattress can make it difficult to fall asleep.

 9. Night Terrors